 DO NOT ALLOW THOUGHT/THE EGO TO PHILOSOPHISE THIS TEACHING AWAY

 Discover this yourself, not with intellectualising or philosophising, but by trying and seeing for yourself.
-Do not reject this teaching saying – ‘all is already one’, or ‘what is needed to be yourself?’ or ‘This is It, already – what practice is required and for who?’.
+Do not reject this teaching saying – ‘all is already one’, or ‘what is needed to be yourself?’ or ‘This is It, already – what practice is required and for who?’ or ‘There is no ego already’.
 This is the ego’s way of avoiding its own destruction.
 You will know this is the case as suffering is the sign of the ego.
 Are you still suffering?
 If so, attend to the Self, the pure consciousness, the subject, within.
 If you do not, suffering will continue until you do.

 Sri Ramana Maharshi states: